ElpsyC0ngro0/password_strength_checker/README.md

-# 🔐 Password Strength Checker & Multi Strong Password Generator
+# 🔐 Password Strength Checker & Random Password Genereator

 A Python-based CLI tool that:
 - ✅ Checks the strength of any given password.